A GUIDE TO GROWING canadian MUSIC VARIETY GARLIC

 Keep the soil free of weeds.
 The secret is to till the soil well before weed shoots break the surface or when they barely do.
 This light hoeing is quick and easy to do and does not damage the garlic’s surface roots.
 It also allows the soil to retain moisture.

-If you also wish to consume garlic scapes, harvest them when they’ve grown one and a half turns, before the stem straightens, generally between June 20 and 30.
+If you also wish to consume garlic scapes, harvest them when they’ve grown one and a half turns, before the stem straightens, generally at the end of June/beginning of July.

 Harvest bulbs between 4 and 5 weeks after harvesting the garlic scapes, generally the last week in July or the first week in August.
 If possible, do so on a dry and windy day.
 External skins will be paper-thin and you will be able to feel a space between the bulb and the stem.
 Do not wait too long, as the heads will then open and lose their nice tight shape.